sersancar/Viromics_Vigo/README.md

 scp -r USER@ft3.cesga.es:HOMEViromics_Vigo/scripts/15_R_script.R DESTINATION
 ```
 In this case HOME is the complete path to your HOME in Finisterrae III.

+We can aldo do all this tasks using Filezilla or sftp.
+As you prefer!

 The first lines of script 15 deal with the installation and load of the required packages to perform the data analysis.
 Specifically these packages are tidyverse (https://www.tidyverse.org/), vegan (https://cran.r-project.org/web/packages/vegan/), directlabels (https://cran.r-project.org/web/packages/directlabels), ggforce (https://cran.r-project.org/web/packages/ggforce) and VennDiagram (https://cran.r-project.org/web/packages/VennDiagram).